 - Budget-friendly, especially for a size

-The main drawback of this large oven has to be the amount of power needed.
-You should budget around 15 amps in order to accurately power it up and keep things heating.
-However, for such a large capacity oven, this may be worth it for the budding RV baker.
+I can even set the temperature for each rack separately, and there’s a handy auto shutoff too.
+The sleek stainless steel interior and exterior make cleaning and polishing a breeze, but the main downside of this oven is the power it requires.
+I’d recommend budgeting around 15 amps in order to accurately power it up and keep things heating.
+However, for such a large-capacity oven, this may be worth it for the budding RV baker.

-You can check out the perks and reviews of this oven by going to Amazon here.
+You can [amazon link=”B07DR5QRY8″ title=”check out the perks and reviews of this oven by going to Amazon here.”]

 Simplest Stovetop: Cuisinart Cast-Iron Single Burner